5885 South 116th Street, Hales Corners, Wisconsin 53130

 Visit the Summer Kitchen!

 We hope you visit the summer kitchen and the accompanying outdoor interpretive display.
-The kitchen is open to the public on the first Saturday of the month from May to November, between 1:00 and 3:00 p.m.
+The kitchen is open to the public on the 4th of July from noon to 3 p.m.
 Groups are welcome to schedule special tours at other times.
 There is no charge for tours, though donations are always welcome!

 ||Farm & Village||